C Corporation: Everything You Need to Know

 Similarities With S Corporation and C corporation

-The similarities between C corporations and S corporations is quite a few.
+There are quite a few similarities between C corporations and S corporations.
 Formation of both corporations is done by filing with the Secretary of State of the jurisdiction where the business will be maintained.
 S corporations elect special tax status by filing an IRS Form 2553, under Subchapter S of the Internal Revenue Code.
 C corporations and S corporations both offer owners and shareholders limited liability protection; separating businesses negligence from personal responsibility.

 Differences With S Corporation and C Corporation